antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^^^

 :class:`ArgumentParser` objects do not allow two actions with the same option string.
-By default, :class:`ArgumentParser` objects raise an exception if an attempt is made to create an argument with an option string that is already in use::
+By default, :class:`ArgumentParser` objects raises an exception if an attempt is made to create an argument with an option string that is already in use::